Saturday, March 20, 2021

 I've written previously about the value of multiple points of view (literal points of view in this case, but I think it's valuable for figurative points of view, too).
 Last night, in Game 4 between the Boston Red Sox and the Houston Astros, was another example.

 Here's the situation as it was in Houston (the location is kind of interesting, though not really important to the ruling).
 It's the bottom of the first, and the Astros are already down 2–0, but they have George Springer on first after a one-out single, and Jose Altuve up to bat.
-Altuve hits a deep fly to right, and Red Sox right-fielder Mookie Betts reaches up and seems about to make the play, when his glove is closed shut by a fan's hand.
+Altuve hits a deep fly to right, and Red Sox right fielder Mookie Betts reaches up and seems about to make the play, when his glove is closed shut by a fan's hand.
 The ball bounces back into right field, where Betts retrieves it and fires it back into the infield.
 Altuve ends up on second, and Springer (who presumably had to wait to see if Betts made the catch) stands on third.

 In the aftermath of the Red Sox' 8–6 victory, however, there was considerable controversy over whether the interference call was the right one.
 The ruling was that because Betts's glove did not exit the field of play—that is, it did not cross the imaginary plane of the outfield fence—he was interfered with.
 Had the glove been beyond the fence, then any contact with the fans would not have been considered interference.

 The problem is that it's far from obvious where Betts's glove was at the moment of contact.
 The Red Sox observed (as did some others) that Betts's body had yet to reach the fence, but the Astros pointed out that Betts was reaching backward for the ball.
 Both sides agreed that the ball would have gone into the stands were it not for Betts, and both sides agreed that Betts had a good chance of catching the ball.
 (I've seen a few fans claiming that Betts simply closed his glove early, but neither I nor any professional commentator seems to find that credible.
-See here at the 45-second mark for a pretty clear video of Betts's glove being closed by a fan's hand.)
+See here at the 0:45 mark for a pretty clear video of Betts's glove being closed by a fan's hand.)

 Nevertheless, both sides also thought the replays confirmed their conclusion, each perhaps pretending to a greater certainty than they really felt.
 They're really not that conclusive either way, at first glance, and it was important, probably, that the call on the field was interference.
 Here's a shot from one angle, for instance (the left-field camera, I think):